 - artist: the artist name.
 Its meaning is not well-defined; see "composer" and "performer" for more specific tags. - artistsort: same as artist, but for sorting.
 This usually omits prefixes such as "The". - album: the album name. - albumsort: same as album, but for sorting. - albumartist: on multi-artist albums, this is the artist name which shall be used for the whole album.
 The exact meaning of this tag is not well-defined. - albumartistsort: same as albumartist, but for sorting. - title: the song title. - track: the decimal track number within the album. - name: a name for this song.
 This is not the song title.
 The exact meaning of this tag is not well-defined.
 It is often used by badly configured internet radio stations with broken tags to squeeze both the artist name and the song title in one tag. - genre: the music genre. - date: the song's release date.
-This is usually a 4-digit year. - originaldate: the song's original release date. - composer: the artist who composed the song. - performer: the artist who performed the song. - conductor: the conductor who conducted the song.
+This is usually a 4-digit year. - originaldate: the song's original release date. - composer: the artist who composed the song. - composersort: same as composer, but for sorting. - performer: the artist who performed the song.

-- work: "a work is a distinct intellectual or artistic creation, which can be expressed in the form of one or more audio recordings" - grouping: "used if the sound belongs to a larger category of sounds/music" (from the IDv2.4.0 TIT1 description). - comment: a human-readable comment about this song.
+- conductor: the conductor who conducted the song. - work: "a work is a distinct intellectual or artistic creation, which can be expressed in the form of one or more audio recordings" - ensemble: the ensemble performing this song, e.g. "Wiener Philharmoniker". - movement: name of the movement, e.g. "Andante con moto". - movementnumber: movement number, e.g. "2" or "II". - location: location of the recording, e.g. "Royal Albert Hall". - grouping: "used if the sound belongs to a larger category of sounds/music" (from the IDv2.4.0 TIT1 description). - comment: a human-readable comment about this song.
 The exact meaning of this tag is not well-defined. - disc: the decimal disc number in a multi-disc album. - label: the name of the label or publisher. - musicbrainz_artistid: the artist id in the MusicBrainz database. - musicbrainz_albumid: the album id in the MusicBrainz database. - musicbrainz_albumartistid: the album artist id in the MusicBrainz database. - musicbrainz_trackid: the track id in the MusicBrainz database. - musicbrainz_releasetrackid: the release track id in the MusicBrainz database. - musicbrainz_workid: the work id in the MusicBrainz database.